Jake Bean: Playing career

 On July 23, 2021, Bean was traded by the Hurricanes to the Columbus Blue Jackets in exchange for a second-round pick in the 2021 NHL Entry Draft.
 As a restricted free agent, Bean was signed to a three-year, $7 million contract extension with the Blue Jackets on July 30, 2021.

+As a free agent at the conclusion of his contract with the Blue Jackets, Bean was signed to a two-year, $3.5 million contract with the Calgary Flames on July 1, 2024.